crf8472/libarcsdec/README.md

 [![Latest](https://img.shields.io/badge/dynamic/json.svg?url=https://codeberg.org/api/v1/repos/tristero/libarcsdec/releases&label=latest&query=$.0.name&color=yellowgreen)](https://codeberg.org/tristero/libarcsdec/releases)

-## What libarcsdec is
+## What libarcsdec does

-- A high-level API for sample and metadata input for [libarcstk][1].
+- Provide a high-level API for sample and metadata input for [libarcstk][1].
 - A bunch of decoder and parser adapters to let you calculate ARCSs on your already archived lossless audio data.
 - Facility to read virtually any lossless codec from virtually any container file (by the use of external dependencies).
-- Lets you recalculate ARCSs of a CD image at any time after ripping.
+- Simplified API to recalculate ARCSs of a CD image at any time after ripping.
 - You define the task like "Take this audio and this TOC and just give me the checksums".
 - Hides completely the concrete decoding of audio data.